phw/PicardBarcodeScanner/PRIVACY_STATEMENT.md

 ## 3. Communication with MusicBrainz Picard on Your Local Network

-Optionally, you may configure the app to send the scanned **MusicBrainz Release ID** to your own instance of **MusicBrainz Picard** running on the same local network.
+You may configure the app to send the scanned **MusicBrainz Release ID** to your own instance of **MusicBrainz Picard** running on the same local network.

 - You explicitly enter the **IP address** or hostname of your Picard installation.